London lobsters: War service

 Haselrig's regiment formed the heavy cavalry in the army of Sir William Waller.

+Ripple Field

+During the Battle of Ripple Field, Prince Maurice's cavalry outflanked Parliament's troops, to the west of the hill.
+In an attempt to try and halt the now dangerous Royalist advance Sir Arthur Hesilrig charged with his curraisers, however, was swiftly forced back.
+The rest of Waller's forces routed.

+On following the retreat of Wallace's forces, they suffered 70% casualties covering the Parliamentarian retreat.

+Lansdowne

+The "lobsters" then distinguished themselves at Lansdown on 5 July, as part of successful action of the general parliamentarian cavalry.

+Roundway Down

-On 13 April 1643 at Ripple Field they suffered 70% casualties covering the Parliamentarian retreat.
-But the "lobsters" then distinguished themselves at Lansdown on 5 July.
-However, at the Battle of Roundway Down, on 13 July, they met a Royalist cavalry charge at the halt, using the 'Dutch' tactic of receiving a charge by firing while stationary.
+At the Battle of Roundway Down, on 13 July, they met a Royalist cavalry charge at the halt, using the 'Dutch' tactic of receiving a charge by firing while stationary.
 After a brief clash they retreated in disorder, the Parliamentarian army losing the battle.
 Though they were defeated, the armour they wore apparently served them well; Haselrig was shot three times at Roundway Down, with the bullets bouncing off his armour.
 After firing a pistol at Haselrig's helmeted head at close range, without any effect, Richard Atkyns described how he attacked him with his sword, but it too caused no visible damage.
 Haselrig was under attack from a number of people and only succumbed when Atkyns attacked his unarmoured horse.
 After the death of his horse Haselrig tried to surrender; but as he fumbled with his sword, which was tied to his wrist, he was rescued.
 He suffered only minor wounds from his ordeal.